Fiji Airways: Flight history

+Fiji Airways' inaugural flight was on 1 September 1951, when a seven-seater de Havilland Dragon Rapide biplane departed Suva's Nausori Airport for Drasa Airport near Lautoka, on the west coast of the main island.
+The airline's first international flight to Brisbane, Australia was on 1 June 1973.
+In 1983, the airline started flights to the US with a route to Honolulu called "Project America".
+In December 2009, Air Pacific commenced a twice-weekly service to Hong Kong from Nadi, which was increased to three services in January 2014.
+In July 2010, Air Pacific announced a new Suva-Auckland service, which was discontinued in 2020.

 Air Pacific

 After Gatty's death in 1958, Fiji Airways was acquired by Qantas.
 Initially, Qantas tried to create international support for a multinational, shared, regional airline.
-By 1966 Fiji Airways's shareholders included the governments of Tonga, Western Samoa, Nauru, Kiribati and the Solomon Islands.
+By 1966, Fiji Airways's shareholders included the governments of Tonga, Western Samoa, Nauru, Kiribati and the Solomon Islands.
 By 1968, Qantas, Air New Zealand, British Overseas Airways Corporation and the Fiji government held equal shareholdings.

 After Fiji gained independence from Great Britain in 1970, the new national government began buying shares and the airline was renamed Air Pacific to reflect its regional presence.

 By the early 1970s, seven Pacific island governments, some still under British rule at the time, held shares in Air Pacific, in addition to shares held by Qantas, Air New Zealand and the British Overseas Airways Corporation.
 However, the regional airline idea lost support as some of the shareholding Pacific island governments sold their shares and created their own national airlines.

-In the 1970s, tourism became the nation's leading industry, which made the airline even more important to the Fijian economy; and the government of Fiji acquired a controlling interest in Air Pacific in 1974.
-In 1981, The New York Times published an article that included details on the Fiji government's plan to buy out more shareholders in order to gain more control of Air Pacific as the national airline.
-However, the airline received no subsidies from the government and had to buy its own aircraft.
+In the 1970s, tourism became the nation's leading industry, which made the airline even more important to the Fijian economy; and in 1974 the government of Fiji began increasing its shareholding.
+By 1978, it owned 93%.
+In 1987, Qantas purchased 20%.
+In 1993, the government owned 80%, Qantas 10% and Air New Zealand 2%.
+Having in 1995 acquired a further 8% from Sea-Com, in 1998, Qantas increased its shareholding to 46%.

-In the 1990s the airline relocated its headquarters from the capital city of Suva to the coastal town of Nadi where the main international airport is located.
+In the 1990s, the airline relocated its headquarters from the capital city of Suva to the coastal town of Nadi where the main international airport is located.
 The company also constructed an elaborate aircraft maintenance centre there.

-In 2007, Air Pacific acquired Sun Air, a domestic airline, renamed it Pacific Sun and began operations as Air Pacific's domestic and regional subsidiary.
-In May 2012, Managing Director & CEO Dave Pflieger announced that the airline, which was completing a successful turnaround that included restructuring and re-fleeting, would be re-branded as "Fiji Airways" to help enhance sales and marketing of the airline and the south pacific island nation.
+In 2005, Air Pacific acquired Sun Air, a domestic airline, renamed it Pacific Sun and began operations as Air Pacific's domestic and regional subsidiary.
+In May 2012, Managing Director & CEO Dave Pflieger announced that the airline, which was completing a successful turnaround that included restructuring and re-fleeting, would be re-branded as "Fiji Airways" to help enhance sales and marketing of the airline and the south Pacific island nation.
 In June 2014, Pacific Sun was rebranded to Fiji Link.